 - Wat Chiang Man: it’s the oldest temple in Chiang Mai, and it houses the Crystal Buddha that is considered one of the greatest treasures in Thailand

 - Wat Chedi Luang: this temple dates back to 1391 and for years it was the highest building in the Lanna Kingdom.
-After an earthquake, part of the construction felt and the Emerald Buddha that was kept there was transferred to the Wat Phra Kaew in Bangkok
+After an earthquake, part of the construction fell and the Emerald Buddha that was kept there was transferred to Wat Phra Kaew in Bangkok.

 - Wat Pan Tao: this temple is all made of wood, an outstanding carving work.

-- Wat Buppharam: this temple is located outside Chiang Mai old town, a few meters from the Tha Phae Gate.
-Due to the Burmese influence this temples has a unique design.
+- Wat Buppharam: this temple is located outside Chiang Mai’s old town, a few meters from the Tha Phae Gate.
+Due to the Burmese influence, this temple has a unique design.

-In some of these temples you can talk with Monks, learn about the Buddhist doctrine and even ask for spiritual advice.
+In some of these temples, you can talk with Monks, learn about Buddhist doctrine and even ask for spiritual advice.
 Don’t forget to dress respectfully.

-This little temple is mind blowing, it’s so unique and so beautiful that hurts to look at it.
-Hidden in a small street close to the South Gate of Chiang Mai old town, it’s a truly gem.
-Most of the people call it the Silver Temple, and it’s easy to understand why.
-The Wat Sri Suphan is all covered in a shiny coat made of silver or aluminum, everything handmade and designed by local artisans.
+- Wat Sri Suphan, our favorite temple in Chiang Mai: this little temple is mind-blowing, it’s so unique and so beautiful that hurts to look at it.
+Hidden in a small street close to the South Gate of Chiang Mai Old Town, it’s a true gem.
+Most people call it the Silver Temple, and it’s easy to understand why.
+The Wat Sri Suphan is all covered in a shiny coat made of silver or aluminum.
+Everything is handmade and designed by local artisans.

 Insiders Tip: if you visit the temple on a Saturday, go there before sunset.
 The sun hitting the temple is stunning and most of the weekends there are performances in the garden and food stalls.